dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2224: Education should empower student well-being and autonomy.
+### T2224: We should rethink education to prioritize students' well-being and autonomy.

 |Support|
 |---|